Fairblock/docs/docs/glossary.md

 ### Threshold IBE

 Identity-based encryption is a form of encryption based on some identifying conditions.
 Fairblock uses **threshold** IBE so that no single party controls the decryption keys.
-Instead of "Identity", Fairblock technologies uses "conditional ids" which are less about actual identity, and more about a range of different variables, often related to a chain's global state, such as block height.
+Instead of "Identity", Fairblock uses "conditional ids" which are less about actual identity, and more about a range of different variables, often related to a chain's global state, such as block height.

 ### Threshold encryption